kujdolovsky/kujdolovsky/README.md

-## Hi there 👋
+## Hello 👋
+Mam na imię Łukasz, studiuję automatykę i robotykę.
+Uwielbiam widzieć efekty swojej pracy, dlatego chętnie biorę udział w projektach, które łączą software i software.
+My name is Lukasz, I'm currently studying Automation and Robotics at Warsaw University of Tecvhnology.
+I love to see the results of my work in the real world so I like working on projects combining software and hardware the most.

 <!--
 **kujdolovsky/kujdolovsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on An object tracking system.

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...